zhangjinshuoseu-create/SLP_TENN/README.md

 ## ✨ Key Features

 - 🌱 **Scalable** — generalizes across different user numbers $K$ and block lengths $L$ without retraining; a single trained network adapts to unseen configurations.
-- ⚡ **Efficient** — linear online per-symbol complexity $\mathcal{O}(KN_T + KF^2)$, replacing the iterative NNLS solver; roughly an 80× GPU speedup over conventional SLP in typical settings.
+- ⚡ **Efficient** — replacing the iterative NNLS solver; roughly an 80× GPU speedup over conventional SLP in typical settings.
-- 🧱 **Model-driven** — the network only learns the perturbation factors; the transmit signal is recovered in closed form, keeping the design interpretable.
+- 🧱 **Model-driven** — the network only learns the perturbation factors; the transmit signal is recovered in closed form.
 - 🔁 **Block-parallel** — an entire symbol block is processed in a single forward pass.
 - 📶 **General** — one architecture covers CIZF & CIMMSE, PSK & QAM, and perfect & imperfect CSI.